 “I am very anxious to write a novel on Menabilly during that period, the sacking of the house etc . . .
 I can of course, write a completely fictitious tale about the house and inmates of that period but it seems a great pity not to reconstruct what really happened . . .
 A skeleton was found here in about 1820, dressed in cavalier clothes, walled up in a secret room (since bricked up and impossible to find) and family tradition has it that the skeleton was that of a young Grenville, who was hiding here and could not escape.
 This is exciting but vague to my mind and it seems to me very odd that the Rashleigh family should have fled from the house leaving a friend in a secret room . . .
 I am so anxious to write the truth about what happened in those days.”

 Daphne also consulted with the Rashleigh family and A. L. Rowse, another local historian, to ensure the accuracy of The King’s General plot.
 She used real historical characters such as Honor Harris and members of the Grenville and Rashleigh families.
 But most importantly of course a body in a secret room was included as part of the plot.
-The King’s General set in Cornwall during the Civil War was published 3 years after she moved into Menabilly.
+The King’s General set in Cornwall during the Civil War was published 3 years after she moved to Menabilly.

 The Lure of Cornwall